 Start with the results you want to achieve, in other words, what do you specifically want to improve?
 Use your current data to determine where things are going well and where there are opportunities for growth.
 Your data tells a story and will help you narrow your focus and address the most essential areas first.
-Outcomes are the actual result of the cycle and these should be compared to the desired result to make adjustments.
+The actual results of the cycle should be compared to the desired result to make adjustments.

 Narrowing your focus helps you determine your input.
 Within your district or building, what few areas do you want to start with first?
 What does your data tell you are the areas that provide the most likelihood of impacting routines that will show measurable changes in both teacher practices and student outcomes.
 Consider the routines you already have in place that are working well and can be strengthened to have greater impact on teaching and learning.